Forums

 -%Xp/%Coin: I think both of these are pretty good and efficient.
 If you're grinding xp these small percentages and the max set bonus really start adding up.
 And stacking the coin percentages maybe even with the topgolf loss mitigation set bonus skyrockets your coin gains allowing you to be in credit even with a negative win % where usually you'd need a 55.5%+ winrate (due to wgt's "cut" in coin rooms).
 What doesn't make any sense is why the shoes are swapped.. generally Max is the xp apparel with xp set bonus, TopGolf is the coin apparel with coin set bonus but for some reason they either messed up with the shoes or swapped the stats on purpose which makes keeping the set bonus just awkward.

-Assuming this is correct you could reach an almost +9% distance at +100 and if we go by the rule of thumb for pro shop balls' distance rating of 1 dot = ~1%.. you're looking at 5-6% distance for some of the premium balls.
+Assuming this is correct or close you could reach an almost +9% distance at +100 and if we go by the rule of thumb for pro shop balls' distance rating of 1 dot = ~1%.. you're looking at 5-6% distance for some of the premium balls.
 Which means this apparel is pretty damn good in terms of the stat's "credit value".
 Obviously it only works on specific game modes, but still.

 Personally I think both driver and 3 wood distance are best in slot for hats and tops respectively.
 Forgiveness, meter speed etc.. can improve your game sure, but these are literally strokes gained from the back tees.
 Keep in mind the SE hat gains Rough PWR in the rare tier and the 3w distance top (M/SE) has Iron Spin built in, both of those can mess with your game.. especially if you have your stuff neatly mapped and whatnot, I play yolo style so I don't mind too much.